JakeMoralez/FlectoneWeb/pulse/en/parts/destination.md

 #### `icon`

-Аватарка достижения, которая может быть любым предметом из майнкрафта (нужно обязательно указывать полный путь)
+Achievement icon, which can be any Minecraft item (must specify the full path)

 #### `style`

-Вид достижения (`TASK` обычное, `GOAL` цель, `CHALLENGE` челлендж)
+Achievement type (`TASK` regular, `GOAL` goal, `CHALLENGE` challenge)

-::: warning ПРЕДУПРЕЖДЕНИЕ
+::: warning WARNING

-Не рекомендуется ставить для глобальных сообщений
+Not recommended for global messages

 :::